The Lost World (TV series): Plot

-Their hot air balloon crashes in the Amazon rainforest on an uncharted plateau where prehistoric creatures survive.
-The group is assisted by a young jungle-savvy woman named Veronica Layton, whose parents disappeared eleven years before.
+Their hot air balloon crashes in the Amazon rainforest on an uncharted plateau where prehistoric creatures including dinosaurs and pterosaurs survive.
+The group is assisted by a virtuous jungle-savvy woman named Veronica Layton, whose parents disappeared eleven years before.
 Her family was part of a research group known to have vanished under mysterious circumstances.
-Together, the group fights to survive against carnivorous dinosaurs, vicious Neanderthals, a race of lizard men, and other perils as they search for a way to escape.
+Together, the group fights to survive against carnivorous dinosaurs, sabre toothed cats, fierce ape-people, savage cannibals, mad barbarians, brutal lizard people, dark magicians, vicious poachers and other perils as they search for a way to escape.
 Each episode detailed two separate, simultaneous adventures.

 The later series established that the party became stranded in 1919.

 Episodes

 Proposed season 4

 The final episode of the third season ended with an unresolved cliffhanger.